timecalendar/timecalendar/README.md

 To start working on TimeCalendar, you must first [install Docker](https://docs.docker.com/get-docker/).

-Once Docker is installed, start the MySQL server in background:
+Once Docker is installed, start the Postgres server in background:

 ```bash
 docker-compose up -d